jeanfbrito/world-simulator/docs/TICK_ACCUMULATOR_FIX.md

 # Critical Fix: Tick Accumulator Time Remainder Handling

+> **Note:** This article is also available in the [project wiki](https://github.com/jeanfbrito/world-simulator/wiki/Tick-Accumulator-Time-Remainder-Fix)

 ## Problem Discovered

 During debugging of the world simulator, we discovered the simulation was running at 1 tick per second instead of the intended 10 ticks per second.
 Investigation revealed two critical issues in the tick accumulator implementation.